taohan10200/STEERER/README.md

 pip install -r requirements.txt
 ```

-- **Prepare datasets and weights.** Pretrained models are available at the [OneDrive](https://pjlab-my.sharepoint.cn/:f:/g/personal/hantao_dispatch_pjlab_org_cn/EpdTPZDeIhxCpR5gr46iXyYBZXgpMxNTBk0rqqQc6po3UQ?e=ewxq7i) net disk,  and you can selectively dolownd the dataset that you want to train or inference.
+- <span style="color:red">**!!!
+Processed datasets and Pretrained-weights** </span> are available at the [OneDrive](https://pjlab-my.sharepoint.cn/:f:/g/personal/hantao_dispatch_pjlab_org_cn/EpdTPZDeIhxCpR5gr46iXyYBvEC1xo8qX96FvK8geMJs6Q?e=SGfrSS) net disk,  and you can selectively dolownd the dataset that you want to train or inference.
 Before starting your training and testing, you should organiza your project as the following directory tree.

 ````bash